New Overtime Rules in 2020

 The very first thing as we enter 2020 is to review the pay for everyone who works more than 40 hours a week in your business.
 If their regular salary is less than $684 per week, without doing any further overtime analysis, you already know that you will have to either increase their base salary (or catch them up with non-discretionary bonuses or incentive pay), find a way to control whether and when they are working more than 40 hours a week, or resign yourself to paying time and a half for hours worked over 40.

 The change in rules is also a good opportunity to take a look at all employees who work more than 40 hours a week, even if they meet the salary threshold.
 Applying the law on exemptions to employees can be very fact-specific, and we find a lot of employers get this wrong.

 Finally, you can use one time payments to bring people up to the required minimum salary.
 Because this rule is so new, there is little guidance on how it will be interpreted, but typically a “non-discretionary bonus” is something that is tied to an objective metric- commissions, or specific amounts paid out when a person, team or department meets certain milestones in the business.
 This may enable you to bring employees up to the minimum amount at some point during the year when your cash flow permits.

 How We Can Help

 We can help you navigate these issues and get clarity on your rights and obligations as an employer or an employee.
+Read more about some example overtime law cases we have handled.
 You can use the button below to schedule a call back from a member of our team, give us a call at 781-784-2322, or fill out our web form to let us know a little more about your situation.